diskoverdata/diskover-docs/source_files/internal_zendesk_user_guide.md

 ### Overview

-There is a **four squares** icon next to your profile in the top right corner.
-That icon is where to click to access the **main menu**, it is your "home" button to navigate between the different main
+Depending on your [role and access](#access), you will find a **four squares** icon next to your profile in the top right corner.
+That icon is where to click to access the **main menu**, it is your "home" button to navigate between the different sections

 ![Image: Zendesk Main Menu](images/zendesk_internal_guide_main_home_menu.png)